Pecan Pie Dump Cake

 Can I make this ahead of time?

 Totally.
-You can bake it the night before, cover it up, and reheat when you’re ready.
-It actually tastes better the next day.
-Like stew.
+This is one of those desserts that actually *likes* a little rest.
+You can bake it the night before, cover it up, and reheat it when you’re ready to serve.
+The flavors settle in, everything gets cozier, and honestly?
+It tastes even better the next day.
+Kind of like stew.
 But dessert.
+And no, I will not apologize for that comparison.

 Do I stir the cake mix into the filling?